servetisikli/ecommerce-angular/README.md

 ## 📋 Project Overview

-This project is a modern, scalable, and user-friendly e-commerce platform frontend built with Angular.
-Users can browse products, add them to their cart, complete payments, and track their order history.
+This project is a modern, scalable, and user-friendly e-commerce frontend built with Angular.
+Users can browse products, view product details, and explore a modern responsive UI.

 **Demo Website:** [https://ecommerce-angular-5ync.vercel.app/](https://ecommerce-angular-5ync.vercel.app/)

 ## 🚀 Features

-- **User Authentication**
-  - Registration & Login/Logout
-  - Password reset and profile management

-- **Product Management**
-  - Product listing by category
+- Browse products by category
+- Product detail pages
 - Filtering and searching
-  - Product detail pages
+- Responsive design

 ## 🛠️ Technologies Used